bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 independent private scalars for each operation is recommended to reduce the impact of side-channel attacks, however this is not possible for many applications of Diffie-Hellman key agreement.

+In the future quantum computers will render the discrete logarithm problem easy on all abelian groups through Schorr's algorithm.
+Data intended to remain confidential for significantly extended periods of time SHOULD NOT be protected with any elliptic curve, Diffie-Hellman, or factorization based primitive.

 # Acknowledgments